red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 }
 ```

-You can then set apis to mocked instance:
+You can then set APIs to a mocked instance:

 ```dart
 app.apis.posts = MockPostsApi();
 ```

-More info about apis can be found [here](./view_model.md).
+More information about APIs can be found [here](./view_model.md).

 Here are some examples for typical test cases: